RamSailopal/nodeVistA/setupDocker/README.md

 ### Thick Clients
 The main client of VistA is a Windows application called the Computerized Patient Record System (CPRS).
 To run CPRS on a Macintosh or Linux machine, one needs to first create a Windows virtual machine.
-* Download and install Virtualbox for your computers achitecture (Mac, Linux, other) [here](https://www.virtualbox.org/wiki/Downloads)
+* Download and install Virtualbox (for your specific computers achitecture) [here](https://www.virtualbox.org/wiki/Downloads)
-* Download and install Virtualbox Extension Pack [here](https://www.virtualbox.org/wiki/Downloads)
+* Download and install Virtualbox Extension Pack (same for all computer achitectures) [here](https://www.virtualbox.org/wiki/Downloads)
-* Download the official Microsoft Winodows 10 disk image [here](https://www.microsoft.com/en-us/software-download/windows10ISO)
+* Download the Microsoft Winodows 10 disk image [here](https://www.microsoft.com/en-us/software-download/windows10ISO)
+* * note: since this is a free version it has a few restrictions (such as personalization), but no other functional limitations
 * Install Windows 10 disk image in Virtualbox [instuctions](https://www.wikihow.com/Install-Windows-10-in-VirtualBox)
 * Download and install CPRS within the Windows 10 virtual machine
 * CPRS installer is [here](https://altushost-swe.dl.sourceforge.net/project/worldvista-ehr/WorldVistA_EHR_3.0/CPRS-Files-WVEHR3.0Ver2-16_BasedOn1.0.30.16.zip)